Greg Solano

-Greg Solano (born November 15, 1963), a Democrat, was elected Sheriff of Santa Fe County, New Mexico, in 2002, after leaving the Santa Fe City Police Department as a sergeant.
-Solano ran unsuccessfully for Lieutenant Governor of New Mexico in the 2010 Primary election under the Democratic party.
-Solano served nearly eight years as sheriff before resigning 1 month before his term was to end.
-On November 22, 2016, Greg Solano was in the news again when he donated a kidney to Retired District Judge Michael Vigil who was suffering from kidney failure.
+Greg Solano (born November 15, 1963) is an American politician and law enforcement officer who was elected sheriff of Santa Fe County, New Mexico, in 2002, after leaving the Santa Fe City Police Department as a sergeant.
+Solano ran unsuccessfully for Lieutenant Governor of New Mexico in the 2010 primary election under the Democratic Party.
+Solano served nearly eight years as sheriff before resigning one month before his term was to end.

-Personal life
+Early and personal life

 Greg Solano was born November 15, 1963, in Santa Fe, New Mexico.
-Greg Solano was married Antoinette Solano on May 19, 1984, they have two children and six grandchildren.
+He married Antoinette Solano on May 19, 1984; they have two children and six grandchildren.
 Antoinette was a former employee of the State of New Mexico.
-Antoinette and Greg worked together in the Self Storage industry.
+Antoinette and Greg worked together in the self storage industry.
 On June 24, 2021, Antoinette died from a heart attack.

-Greg Solano is also a prolific woodworker using CNC, Wood Turning, and traditional furniture making in his art.
+Greg Solano is also a prolific woodworker using CNC, woodturning, and traditional furniture making in his art.